Integrative Medicine FAQ’s

 Sandi’s training spans 40 years in health and wellness, working in various therapeutic professional capacities – within athletic clinics, for athletic teams, hospitals, public and private clinics.
 She has experience serving in businesses, sports events, arts/music events, schools (primary, secondary, college and university) and within people’s homes, in urban and rural settings.
 Sandi has experience with both acute and chronic conditions, rehabilitative and health promotion capacities.
 She serves able bodied and differently abled people.

 Sandi’s post graduate Integrative Medicine training occurred in the United States and Mexico with the Center for World Indigenous Studies (CWIS) and the Center for Traditional Medicine (CTM).
+The program instructed in alignment with standards of Harvard University, NIH (National Institute for Health) and WHO (World Health Organization) for public health and health clinics.
 Further training has occurred with Dr Leslie Korn in Advanced Applications of Mental Health, PTSD and complex trauma, along with diabetes and cognitive decline.
-These programs were offered in alignment with standards of Harvard University, NIH (National Institute for Health) and WHO (World Health Organization) for public health and health clinics.

 How do I book an Integrative Medicine Treatment?